Visiting Hours

 iii.
 Sunday: Closed

-2. During these hours, visitors shall enter through the Main Entrance.
+2. During these hours, visitors shall enter through the Main Entrance and stop at the information desk for a patient/visitor badge.
 Guest Service Representatives will be greeting, providing wayfinding, and as well as transporting patients and visitors, as needed.
 Volunteers will provide support as available.

 4. The number of visitors is not limited at the patient’s bedside as long as safe patient care can be provided.
 Additional visitors may choose to wait in designated waiting areas.
-Disruptive visitors may be asked to leave.
+Disruptive visitors of any age may be asked to leave.

 • The responsibility for children's conduct and safety rests with the parent or responsible adult.